 How could one know that two groups of tracks or two tracks belong to an aligned switching set?
 Typically, aligned switching sets relax switching set constraints by allowing different sample entry.
 Example of aligned switching set could be AVC and HEVC switching sets and or switching sets with different encryption (different keys).
 However, from stored CMAF track files we cannot derive if they belong to an aligned switching set.
 Using a kind box with an identifier for aligned switching sets may again be a possible solution.

-Referring to the DASH Profile for CMAF content (Amd.1), one can use segmentAligment with the same integer number in the given AdaptationSet.
+Referring to the DASH Profile for CMAF content (Amd.1), one can use segmentAlignment with the same integer number in the given AdaptationSet.

 Editor’s note: How to generate the manifest based on the CMAF content when the manifest is not yet available or lost?
 DASH CMAF assumes that grouping of CMAF aligned switching sets but how can this be known based on the CMAF content?
 Additional identifiers may be needed.